gz159/seislab/README.md

 # seislab
-Some experimental programs and scripts
+Some experimental programs and scripts collected from various sources.